 The next step is to enable advanced mode.
 You only need to check this option to use advanced features such as CSS animations and inline SVG rendering.

 Don’t forget to save your changes by clicking the Save Changes button.

 WordPress now allows you to add and embed SVG files.

-Alternative: You can also install and activate the Safe SVG plugin for SVG upload in WordPress.
+Alternative: You can also install and activate the Safe SVG plugin for WordPress.
 This plugin has no settings for you to configure.
 You can simply go ahead and start uploading SVG files.

-Instead of using a plugin, you may upload SVG files to WordPress by adding a simple PHP code snippet to your theme funcation.php file.
+Instead of using a plugin, you may upload SVG files in WordPress by adding a simple PHP code snippet to your theme funcation.php file.

 // Enable SVG support

 $new_filetypes = array();

 $new_filetypes['svg'] = 'image/svg+xml';

 add_filter('upload_mimes', 'add_mime_types'); Finally, Save the file, and you are done.